-Since 1 July 2012, workers with an income of up to $37,000 automatically receive a refund of up to $500 to their superannuation savings from the government.
+Since 1 July 2012, workers with an income of up to $37,000 automatically receive a refund of up to $500 to their superannuation savings from the government—called the Low Income Super Contribution (LISC).
 This means workers effectively pay no tax on the Superannuation Guarantee (SG) contributions paid by their employer.
-For more information about the LISC visit the Australian Taxation Office (ATO) website.

 5. Spouse contributions

 A spouse contribution is an after-tax contribution to a superannuation account held in your spouse's name.
 In other words you're investing money into your spouse's super account rather than your own.

 You can make spouse contributions for your spouse at any time before their 65th birthday, regardless of whether or not they are working.
 Between age 65 and 70 your spouse has to have worked at least 40 hours in a period of 30 consecutive days in the relevant financial year to be able to receive your contributions.
 You can't make spouse contributions for a spouse aged 70 or over.

 A spouse includes a de facto partner of the same or opposite sex.
 Both you and your spouse must also be Australian residents at the time the contributions are made.

 As the contributor, you can get a tax rebate up to $540 per financial year.
 You get the full tax rebate if:

 - you contribute at least $3,000 to your spouse's account; and

 - their assessable income plus reportable fringe benefits plus reportable employer super contributions is less than $37,000 for the year.